Leonor2004/FSI_24-25/Logbooks/LOGBOOK5.md

 ### Task 2

 In this task we deep dive to better understand the way the attack will be performed.
 First we disabled certain security mechanisms, to ensure that the program is susceptible to a buffer overflow attack, only then we compiled the vulnerable program `stack.c`.
 By setting the program as a root-owned Set-UID program, we created the conditions needed for potential privilege escalation when the vulnerability is exploited in the next task.
+In this task we also changed the L1 to be L1 = 100 + 8 * 6, being 6 the number of out group.

 ### Task 3

+In this task, we exploit the buffer overflow vulnerability in `stack-L1-dbg` to initiate a shell by manipulating the EIP to point to our shellcode.

-In this task we used `gdb` to debug the file `stack-L1-dbg` that we created using the Makefile.
+To begin, we used `gdb` to debug the file `stack-L1-dbg` that we created using the Makefile.
-Using this tool we can obtain the ebp and the buffer address and this way we can calculate the offset (difference between the ebp address and the buffer adress plus 4).
-With the offset we know were the eip address is and we can manipulate it to have the address of some function we want to run instead of the address of the point were the eip is pointing at.
+We set a breakpoint at the start of the program and identified key memory locations, like the ebp and the buffer address (Figure 1) and this way we can calculate the offset.
+The offset is determined by the difference between the ebp and the buffer address, plus 4, and represents the location where we’ll place the return address to redirect the EIP.
+With the offset we know were the EIP address is and we can manipulate it to have the address of some function we want to run instead of the address of the point were the EIP is pointing at.
 In this case we will pass the address of our shellcode.

-Knowing this we create a script in python (`exploit.py`) were we create a badfile with 517 nop's (this will overflow the buffer because the size is 100+8*6).

 <div align="center">
     <figure>